0xPhaze/UDS/README.md

 A collection of commonly used contracts using diamond storage.

-UUPSVersionedUpgrade.sol (in contrast to Openzeppelin's UUPSUpgrade.sol)
+UUPSUpgradeV.sol (in contrast to Openzeppelin's UUPSUpgrade.sol)
 keeps track of an implementation version which is checked when upgrading.
 The result is a different handling of Initializable.sol: